-How do I give this medication?
+How do I give my pet idoxuridine?

 Are there any potential side effects?

 Side effects of idoxuridine include eye irritation, such as a burning sensation.
 The irritation caused by the administration of the drug may be more intense than the inflammation caused by the herpesvirus.
 Prolonged use can cause other eye conditions.
 Any side effects or eye changes such as cloudiness, stippling (dotted appearance on the retina), or swelling that you observe should be reported to your veterinarian.
 Serious side effects may also include weakness, fatigue, mouth sores, or fever.

 This short-acting medication should stop working within 24 hours, although effects can be longer in pets with liver or kidney disease.

 Are there any risk factors for this medication?